-(1) Appeal of on-site septic permit and licensure decisions.
-Any on-site septic permit applicant or owner of property on or for which an on-site septic permit has been submitted or issued, or a person whose property is adjacent to property subject to the on-site septic permit, or other person who is aggrieved by a permit issuance, permit denial, permit suspension, or action by the health officer, shall have the right to appeal the matter and have a hearing before a hearing officer authorized by the Board to conduct such hearings.
-Any such appeal must be made within ten (10) days of service of the order and the appeal will conform to the requirements of WAC 246-272A and this regulation.
-The decision of the hearing officer regarding on-site septic permits or notice or order may be appealed to the Board of Health.
-Any action to review the hearing officer's decision must be filed within 30 days of the date of the decision.
-Except for conditions causing risks to human health or safety, appeals shall act as a stay of the health officer's decision or order.
+- (1) Appeal of On-Site Septic Permit and Licensure Decisions.
+Any on-site septic permit applicant or owner of property on or for which an on-site septic permit has been submitted or issued, or a person whose property is adjacent to property subject to the on-site septic permit, or other person who is aggrieved by a permit issuance, permit denial, permit suspension, or action by the Health Officer, shall have the right to appeal the matter and have a hearing before a Hearing Officer authorized by the Board to conduct such hearings.
+Any such appeal must be made within 10 days of service of the order and the appeal will conform to the requirements of Chapter 246-272A WAC and this regulation.
+The decision of the Hearing Officer regarding on-site septic permits or notice or order may be appealed to the Board of Health.
+Any action to review the Hearing Officer's decision must be filed within 30 days of the date of the decision.
+Except for conditions causing risks to human health or safety, appeals shall act as a stay of the Health Officer's decision or order. - (a) Hearing Officer Administrative Hearing.
+Any person aggrieved by a permit decision or notice or order of the Health Officer may request, in writing, a hearing before the Hearing Officer.
+The appellant shall submit specific statements in writing of the reason why error is assigned to the decision of the Health Officer.
+Such request shall be presented to the Hearing Officer within 10 days of the action appealed.
+Upon receipt of such request together with any applicable hearing fees, the Hearing Officer shall notify the appellant, and permit holder or applicant if different, in writing of the time, date, and place of such hearing, which shall be set at a mutually convenient time not less than 20 days nor more than 30 days from the date the request was received.
+The Hearing Officer will issue a decision affirming, reversing, or modifying the Health Officer decision which has been appealed.
+The Hearing Officer may require additional actions as part of the decision. - (b) Hearing Procedures.
+Hearings shall be open to the public and presided over by the Hearing Officer.
+Such hearings shall be recorded.
+Hearings shall be opened with a recording of the time, date, and place, and a statement of the cause.
+The Hearing Officer shall then swear in all potential witnesses.
+The case shall be presented in the order directed by the Hearing Officer.
+The appellant may present rebuttal.
+The Hearing Officer may question either party and may allow for a closing statement or summation.
+General rights include: - (i) To be represented by an attorney; - (ii) To present witnesses; - (iii) To cross-examine witnesses; - (iv) To object to evidence for specific grounds.